2018-2019 Muscatine High School Orchestra Handbook

 For each concert, students will fill out a detailed reflection on the concert, covering their own personal performance as well as the performance of the orchestra.
 The reflection is intended to be a moment for each student to see how far they have come in that concert cycle, and set goals for the coming concert cycle.
 The reflection will be handed out in class following the concert and is expected to be completed in class.

-For each concert cycle, students will be expected to submit their playing exams to me via email.
+For each concert cycle, students will be expected to submit their pass-offs to me via email.
 The student will use programs like Photobooth to record and submit their assignments.
 These will be due at the half-way point of every quarter.
-I will assess the student’s submissions and students will have the opportunity to redo the assignment if they are not satisfied with their grade.
+I will assess the student’s submissions and students will have the opportunity to redo the pass-offs once if they are not satisfied with their grade.

 Written assignments will be assigned throughout the semester and will fall under this category.
 Assignment topics will vary, but may include brief essays relating to stylistic periods or composers, as well as composition and music theory.